 STAT transcription factors are critical for the regulation of gene expression in the cell; deregulation of the biochemical functions of these proteins can be important hallmarks of cancer and inflammation.
-Recently, several heterobifunctional protein degrader molecules (PROTACs®) of STAT proteins have advanced to late pre-clinical studies and clinical trials, with promising results reported.
+Recently, several heterobifunctional protein degrader molecules (PROTACs®) of STAT proteins have advanced to late pre-clinical studies and clinical trials, with promising results.
 Screening for highly selective ligands of a given STAT protein compared to other STAT family members is desirable during the design of potential STAT degraders to minimise off-target effects.

 - Understand how emerging pharmaceutical modalities (such as PROTACs) are expanding the definition of what constitutes a “druggable” target